uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

 Events are emitted by the server, the browser, or the mobile device to capture information about interactions with the courseware.

-In most cases, your XBlock must emit events. `Assigning a grade <Publish Grade Events>`_ is a common event.
+In most cases, your XBlock must emit events.

+For example, :ref:`assigning a grade <Publish Grade Events>` is a common event.

 .. contents:: Section Contents:
  :local: